mindspore-ai/docs/tutorials/training/source_en/advanced_use/hyper_parameters_auto_tuning.md

             type: float
     ```

-2. Instantiate the HyperConfig object in the training script
+2. Instantiate the `HyperConfig` object in the training script

-    (1) After instantiating HyperConfig, use the parameter variables of the HyperConfig instance as the values of the corresponding parameters in the training script.
+    (1) After instantiating `HyperConfig`, use the parameter variables of the `HyperConfig` instance as the values of the corresponding parameters in the training script.
     (2) Please add `SummaryCollector` to collect lineage information, including hyperparameters and evaluation metrics.

     For example, the training script in [Model Zoo](https://www.mindspore.cn/doc/note/en/master/network_list_ms.html) is as follows: